All News Blog Videos

 Legalisation

 Depending on the location of your destination wedding, your documents may require further consular legalisation.
+This is because some countries are not signatories of the Hague Apostille Convention, so they require a more complex legalisation process for documents.

 How much will it cost?

 We understand that you need to budget for your wedding.
-Please contact us for our notarial pricing as it will depend on your individual needs..
+Please contact us for our notarial pricing as it will depend on your individual needs.

-As of April 2024, a CNI generally costs £35 from the registry office.
+As of September 2025, a CNI generally costs £42 from the registry office.

 How we can help